 - The main mistake when you are sewing on a button is that you don’t pay attention what stitches form on the wrong side of the garment.
 But it is important also because the wrong side can be often seen for example when you unfasten your coat and wind blows that part of the garment with buttons.
 And if you have a bunch of stitches going in all directions, it doesn’t look nice.So when you sew on a button pull needle through the same puncture on the fabric all the time.Moreover, the knot that you made in the beginning of sewing should stay on the right side of the garment, this way it will be hidden under the button.

 - Another mistake when you sew on flat buttons with 2 or 4 holes is that you put it too close to the fabric and don’t leave enough wiggle room for the button to make a shank.

 - If the fabric of your garment is very light and delicate like silk chiffon you can make big holes in the fabric which obviously don’t look nice.
 To avoid this take very thin and short needle and thin thread.
 You can also thread the eye of your needle not with single but with double thread.
 This way your needle will have 4 threads and you will have to go through the holes only twice to secure the button.

 - If you gained weight and need to move a button on your pants or skirt, make sure that this will not put too big pressure on the zipper.
-Otherwise the zipper may pop out from continuous extra force and your pants or skirt will not be usable anymore.
+Otherwise, the zipper may pop out from the continuous extra force and your pants or skirt will not be usable anymore.
 Here is a joke: “I can say about a person who created jeans with buttons only one thing – he didn’t drink beer”.